When it comes to sustainable fashion, hemp is the new black.

 So why are we just hearing about this now?
 Well, technically hemp has been used for thousands of years and was a major commodity in colonial America, but it was banned in 1937 because it was thought to be too similar to marijuana.
 Now that science has shown that they’re not related (and with the recent legalization of marijuana), it’s time to get back on track with this green wonder material!

-Now, if you want to look good while doing good: wear hemp, and let me share with you the 5 things I learnt from hemp fashion.
+So if you want to look good while doing good: wear hemp, but let me also tell you about some more reasons why hemp is going to dominate the slow fashion market:

 #1.
 Hemp says no to pesticides and yes to the green movement